-The goal of the SFO Recreation Sites fee proposal is to financially support maintaining the developed recreation facilities.
+The goal of the SFO Recreation Sites fee implementation is to financially support maintaining the developed recreation facilities.
 The purpose of the BLM recreation fee program is not to maximize revenue but to help protect natural resources, provide for public health and safety, and facilitate access to public lands and waters.
 BLM Manual 2930 - Recreation Permits and Fees outline that fees should be balanced and affordable for all members of the public, rather than an impediment.
 Recreation fees are also generally considered a way to ensure that those who actively use developed recreation sites make a reasonable contribution towards protecting and enhancing those opportunities.
-The proposed and projected revenue is similar to the anticipated annual operating costs associated with the recreation sites.
-If implemented the fee proposal would then meet the desired goal.
+The projected revenue is similar to the anticipated annual operating costs associated with the recreation sites.